-Recently, I keep hearing about people who have pet ferrets, and that’s so strange to me.
-When I was a kid, you either had a dog, a cat, a hamster or a guinea pig — and that was pretty much it.
+Years ago, when it came to pets, you either had a dog or a cat, a hamster or a guinea pig, a parakeet or a goldfish — and that was pretty much it.
 Do ferrets really make good pets?

 There are certain “musts” that are needed for the basic care of a ferret.
 They need a fairly large cage (if you intend to keep them in a cage — though some ferret owners choose not to and have a room that is designated just for their ferret), water and food dish, litter, and most importantly, a ferret hammock.
-This is their safe and warm place to sleep, which they will do a lot of!
+This is their safe and warm place to sleep, so they’ll use it a lot.
 (Major plus alert: You can litter box train them!)

 In addition to their basic material needs, there are certain other things that you should consider before inviting a ferret into your home.

 While ferrets are playful, energetic, entertaining, and very loving creatures, they also take a lot of time to care for.
 While it is understandable that you have to work and may be gone the majority of the day, your ferret needs out-of-cage playtime — usually 2 hours at the very least.

 While they sleep much of their days away, there are periods when they are as hyper as a 5-year-old after a birthday party, and they need to let this energy out!

 If you do not feel it is safe for your ferret to run around the house, designate a room where he can run free, and make sure there are toys to play with.
 Any toy will do, but they especially love balls, and anything that they can run through — like boxes with holes in them or tunnels.
 (Cat toys are perfect for ferrets as well!)
 If left in their cages 24/7, your pet ferret will become depressed and despondent.